-All exhibitors must wear approved protective head gear in all classes.
+All exhibitors must wear ASTM/SEI approved helmets in all classes.

 Riders must show their helmets when they pick up their show numbers at the entry booth the morning of the shows.

 Trail Class: 9 am-2 pm in horsemen's parking lot